Boosted second moment method in random regular graphs: Typical processes

 Then $\mu$ is (strongly) typical. \end{lemma} \begin{remark} We have to be a bit careful how we think of $\Pcedge^{\Xc \times \Xc}$.
 Given labels $i,j,k,\ell \in \Xc$, they have the following roles when we write $(i,j,k,\ell) \in \Xc^4$:

-We need to consider distributions $\nu$ over $\Xc^4$ that is invariant under exchanging the first and second vertex\footnote{Note that $\nu$ does not have to be invariant under exchanging the two colors.} and its marginal for any color is $\muedge$.
-We will use the notation
+We need to consider distributions $\nu$ over $\Xc^4$ with the following two properties: \begin{itemize} \item[(i)] $\nu$ is invariant under exchanging the first and second vertex;\footnote{Note that $\nu$ does not have to be invariant under exchanging the two colors.} \item[(ii)] the marginal of $\nu$ corresponding to any of the two colors is $\muedge$. \end{itemize} We will use the notation

 Note that the comma separates the labels of the first and second vertex of the edge.
-With this notation, the property that $\nu$ is exchangeable can be expressed as
+With this notation, property (i) can be expressed as